sseiferth/smartdoorbell/README.md

    Detection successful:

-   -> Green LED = ON (door is opened), LCD Panel shows the name of the detected person, personal audio message is played on the speaker
+   -> Green LED = ON (simulates that door is opened), LCD Panel shows the name of the detected person, personal audio message is played on the speaker

    Detection unsuccessful:

-   -> Red LED = ON (door keeps locked), LCD Panel informs about unsuccessful detection, default audio message for unknown persons is played on the speaker.
+   -> Red LED = ON (simulates that door stays locked), LCD Panel informs about unsuccessful detection, default audio message for unknown persons is played on the speaker.

 ## Circuit